GDPR and AI: what to sort out before you start

 Law & AI

-Why GDPR and AI aren't contradictory - but they do need preparation
+Why GDPR and AI aren't at odds - but do need planning

-Many mid-sized businesses hesitate with AI implementation over data protection concerns.
-That's understandable - but often overblown.
+Plenty of mid-sized firms stall on AI implementation because of data protection worries.
+Understandable.
+Often overblown.
 GDPR and AI aren't mutually exclusive.
-They do require knowing which data gets processed where, and under what legal conditions that's permitted, before you take the first step.
+What they need: knowing which data is processed where, and on what legal basis, before you start.

-Here are five questions that need answering before any AI implementation.
+Five questions to answer before any AI implementation.

 1. Are you processing personal data?

-Names, email addresses, customer numbers, communication histories - once this data gets processed in an AI system, GDPR applies in full.
-That means: check your legal basis, inform data subjects, update your processing records.
-Get sloppy here and you're not just risking fines - you're risking customer trust too.
+Names.
+Email addresses.
+Customer numbers.
+Communication history.
+The moment any of this runs through an AI system, GDPR applies in full.
+Check your legal basis, inform the data subjects, update your processing records.
+Cut corners here and you're not just risking fines.
+You're risking customer trust.

 2. Do you have a data processing agreement (DPA)?

-When an AI service processes your data, a DPA with the provider is mandatory.
-That applies to cloud services just as much as locally-run models that use external provider APIs.
-Many companies start with AI tools without checking whether the provider even offers a GDPR-compliant DPA.
+If an AI service handles your data, a DPA with the provider is mandatory.
+Applies to cloud services.
+Applies to locally-run models that call external APIs.
+Plenty of firms launch AI tools without checking whether the provider even offers a GDPR-compliant DPA.
 Some don't.

 3. Where is the data processed - and stored?

 US-based AI services fall under the Cloud Act.
-That means: US authorities can access data under certain circumstances, even when it's stored in Europe.
-For customer data, contracts or internal communications, that's a real risk.
-Not every use case requires European servers - but the decision needs to be conscious.
+That means US authorities can reach the data under certain conditions, even when it sits on European servers.
+For customer records, contracts or internal chat, that's a real risk.
+Not every use case demands European hosting.
+But the choice should be a conscious one.

-4. Is the data being used for training?
+4. Is your data being used for training?

-Many AI services use inputted data for training their models by default.
-That's fine for personal notes - not for customer data, proposals or contracts.
-Companies that set up their AI usage properly check the privacy policies and use opt-out options or enterprise access without training usage where needed.
+Many AI services feed user inputs straight into model training by default.
+Fine for personal notes.
+Not fine for customer data, proposals or contracts.
+Firms that set up AI usage properly read the privacy policies and switch to opt-out or enterprise access with training turned off where it counts.

 5. Is your data protection officer involved?

-Companies with more than 20 people in data processing need a data protection officer - and they should be involved early in any AI implementation.
-Not to slow things down, but to document what's being processed and why.
-That protects you when it matters.
+Companies with more than 20 people handling personal data need a data protection officer.
+Bring them in early on any AI implementation.
+Not to slow things down.
+To document what's processed and why.
+That's what protects you when something goes wrong.

-The solution isn't avoiding AI.
-It's making GDPR-compliant decisions: favour European providers, get DPAs signed before you start, disable training usage, maintain processing records.
-Sounds like extra work - but in practice it's a one-time structuring exercise that makes ongoing operations legally sound.
+The answer isn't avoiding AI.
+It's making GDPR-compliant choices: pick European providers, get DPAs signed before you start, switch off training usage, keep processing records up to date.
+Sounds like hassle.
+In practice, it's a one-off structuring job that keeps day-to-day operations legally sound.

-AI data protection isn't an obstacle.
-It's a quality mark - for your business and with your customers.
+AI data protection isn't a blocker.
+It's a quality signal - for your business and for your customers.

-I'll check your planned AI usage for data protection compliance - ideally before you start.
+I'll check your planned AI use for data protection compliance - ideally before you start.

 Book a consultation